-Hawaii lava threatens to trap residents as volcanic haze reaches Guam
+Hawaii lava has destroyed more than 70 homes

 "Residents with respiratory health problems should stay indoors and avoid being outdoors when haze is seen," Guam's homeland security office said.
 "Mariners and pilots should be aware of lower visibilities caused by this haze."

-Meanwhile, back on Hawaii's Big Island, authorities are scrambling to warn residents about fast-moving lava that threatens to engulf more homes in the Leilani Estates community.
+Authorities also were scrambling to warn residents about fast-moving lava that threatens to engulf more homes in the Leilani Estates community.

 Officials are asking residents to get out now to avoid getting trapped by flaming molten rock, Hawaii County Civil Defense said Monday night.

-The lava is bubbling from a particularly violent fissure -- or volcanic crack in the earth's surface -- called Fissure 8.
+The lava is bubbling from a particularly violent fissure -- or volcanic crack in the Earth's surface -- called Fissure 8.

 Fissure 8 is now "very active," with two fountains of lava reaching more than 200 feet at times, the US Geological Survey said.